JTafej/Programming-Lessons/Games/Circles and time 12_7.md

     pygame.display.update()
 ```

 ### Create a new game using this information!
 You can also use everything we have learned this week about rectangles and collisions.
+You will create this game in groups today.